|MEETING PLACE:||DoubleTree by Hilton Hotel, 1175 W Route 66, Flagstaff, Arizona|

-After a day of paddling, we’ll check in to our lodge for the evening which affords us majestic views of the Vermilion Cliffs.
-Time permitting, we’ll take a short walk to the Lonely Dell Ranch Historic Site, or for those with the energy, we may choose to hike the Spencer Trail, which will give us a grand overview of the days’ paddling journey.
-Whichever option we choose, we’ll be more than ready for a hearty meal at the local restaurant.
+After a day of paddling, we’ll check in to our lodge for the evening which affords us majestic views of the surrounding Vermilion Cliffs.
+Time permitting, we may take a short walk to the Lonely Dell Ranch Historic Site, or depending on interest, a more ambitious hike along the Spencer Trail, which provides a grand overview of the day’s paddling journey.
+Whichever option the group chooses, we’ll be more than ready for a hearty meal at the local restaurant.

 (B, L, D) Cliff Dwellers Lodge or similar

-We can enjoy a later start this morning, giving us a chance to enjoy the view and a leisurely breakfast.
+A later start this morning, gives us the chance to enjoy the view and a leisurely breakfast.
 We plan to arrive at the North Rim by mid-day.

-After a picnic lunch, we’ll take a winding, scenic drive out onto the Walhalla Plateau to the southernmost viewpoint of the North Rim, Cape Royal.
-A walking path leads us across the narrow neck on top of Angels Window, a naturally formed arch in the Kaibab Limestone, to reach the edge of the canyon.
+After a picnic lunch, we’ll take a winding, scenic drive across the Walhalla Plateau to Cape Royal, the southernmost viewpoint of the North Rim.
+A walking path leads us across the narrow neck on top of Angels Window, a naturally-formed arch in the Kaibab Limestone, to the edge of the canyon.
 From here, we’ll have the widest panorama of any Grand Canyon overlook with views including the Colorado River, the tall rocky summit of Vishnu Temple, the isolated wooded mesa of Wotans Throne and the South Rim.

-After a day of exploring, we check-in to our lodging and enjoy dinner before retiring for the evening.
+After a day of exploring, we’ll check in to our lodge and enjoy dinner before retiring for the evening.

 (B, L, D) Grand Canyon Lodge or similar

-We meet early in the morning and drive to the North Kaibab Trailhead where we enjoy impressive views looking out into the expansive canyon below.
-We begin our hike with a series of steep, snaking switchbacks through Roaring Springs Canyon.
+We meet early in the morning and drive to the North Kaibab Trailhead where we’re offered impressive views of the expansive canyon below.
+The hike begins with a series of steep, snaking switchbacks which take us through Roaring Springs Canyon.
 Upon arrival at the Supai Tunnel, we’ll find our first water and restrooms.
-The trail continues to descend rapidly through the massive Redwall Limestone layer clinging precipitously to the wall of the cliff while offering amazing vistas.
+The trail continues to descend rapidly through a massive Redwall Limestone layer that clings precipitously to the wall of the cliff while offering amazing vistas.
 At Bright Angel Canyon, the trail begins to flatten out and descend more gradually.
 As we approach Roaring Springs, the water source for both the North and South Rims, we can hear the raging torrent of water long before we see it.
 A short trail leads to the springs gushing from the Muav Limestone as it cascades below over ferns and moss into Bright Angel Creek.
-Depending upon the group, we may decide to turn back at Redwall Bridge, but either option will test our endurance on the hike out.
+Depending upon the group, we may turn back at Redwall Bridge, but either option will test our endurance on the hike out.

-After we reach the rim, you’ll have free time to relax or venture out on your own.
-In the evening, we will enjoy dinner together to celebrate a great day of hiking.
+After reaching the rim, you’ll have free time to relax or venture out on your own.
+In the evening, we’ll gather for dinner to celebrate a great day of hiking.
 After dinner, depending on the season, your guide may present an interpretive program covering a variety of interesting canyon topics.